sslash/Shredr/README.md

 * New fan notification, clicking leads to empty user..
 * Notifications number never changes
 * After register, if you want to edit profile, its a little buggy upon that save.
+* stopping battles and restarting isnt working
+* Video playback in general is not working across browsers